Your first mammogram: What to expect

 Breast cancer is one of the most common cancers in women.
 But there are still some things you may not know about it.

-Breast cancer is one of the most common cancers in women.
-But there are still some things you may not know about it.
-We spoke with Therese Bevers, M.D., medical director of MD Anderson’s Cancer Prevention Center, about some little known breast cancer facts.
-Here are five things you may not know.
+We spoke with Therese Bevers, M.D., medical director of MD Anderson’s Lyda Hill Cancer Prevention Center, about some little-known breast cancer facts.
+Here are five that might surprise you.

-1. Breast cancer doesn’t always come in the form of a lump.
+1. Breast cancer doesn’t always appear as a lump.

 - Swelling in or around your breast, collarbone or armpit

-- Skin thickening or redness in or around your breast
+- Redness, a thickening of the skin, or a change in texture (peau d’orange) in or around your breast

 3. Maintaining a healthy weight can reduce your breast cancer risk.

-Being overweight or obese — especially after menopause — may raise your cancer risks.
-To keep your cancer risk low, avoid weight gain by eating healthy foods and staying active.
-Stick with a plant-based diet rich in fruits, vegetables, whole grains and beans.
-And, try to fit in at least 30 minutes of physical activity in your day.
+To reduce your cancer risk and manage your weight, it’s important to eat healthy foods and stay active.
+Stick with a diet rich in fruits, vegetables, beans, nuts, seeds, whole grains and lean proteins.
+And, try to fit in at least 150 minutes of moderate physical activity a week, plus strength training twice per week.

 4. You don’t need to learn how to do a self-exam.

-5. Drinking several glasses of alcohol a day can up your breast cancer risk.
+5. Drinking alcohol can increase your breast cancer risk.

 You can also schedule your mammogram at other Houston area locations: